Supermagnum/passiveSonar/readme.txt

 Suitable opamps for single +5Volt is a LME49724.

-Also, the hydrophone will need to be modified so it doesn't rotate, or a MPU-6050 added to detect X and Y axis values.
+Also, the hydrophone will need to be modified so it doesn't rotate, or a MPU-6050 added per array to detect X and Y axis values.
 A GY-521 breakout board could be useful in those regards or a MPU-9150 Accelerometer + Gyro + Magnetometer (compass).
+Passive towed hydrophone arrays in submarines monitors the bend and sag automatically.

 If multiple sensor pods is used, those sensors could be useful as the position of the pods will change in respect to each other and the speed the array is towed at.

 Multiple sensor pods will enable:
 The possible to implement distance calculation  in the software if hydrophone pods with enough distance between them are used and sensors as described below is fitted (including the X,and Y axis.
 Approximate values for fresh water and seawater, respectively, at atmospheric pressure are 1450 around 1500 m/s.

 The speed of sound in water increases with increasing pressure, temperature and salinity.
 If sensors that measures pressure, temperature and salinity is used to calculate the speed of sound in the water surrounding the hydrophones and  maximum rate of sampling is used, (192kHz, that is 192,000 times per second).

 I think it should be possible to calculate the distance to sound sources based upon those factors, and the known distance between two pods.